Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 What is GitOps and why is it needed in Cloud Native?

-GitOps is a practice in which everything - code, configurations, and infrastructure - is stored in a Git repository.
-Automated agents ensure that the cluster's current state matches the repository.
+GitOps is a practice where everything, code, configuration, and infrastructure, is stored in a Git repository.
+Automated agents ensure the cluster's current state matches the repository.
 This makes the system transparent, simplifies rollbacks, and improves security.

 Is it difficult to move an existing monolith to Cloud Native?

 It depends on the size and age of the system.
-The usual approach is the strangler pattern: extract one module, such as payments, move it into a microservice, and gradually migrate the rest.
+The usual approach is the strangler pattern: isolate one module, such as payments, move it to a microservice, and gradually extract the others.
 A full migration can take months or even years.

 How do you measure Cloud Native adoption success?